Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/PRESENTATION.md

 ## Sudo Password Harvesting

-The payload modifies `.bashrc`:
+The payload modifies `.bashrc`, `.zshrc`, `.dmrc`:
-- Aliases the `sudo` command
+- Aliases the `sudo` command to `alias sudo="/path/to/the/virus SUDO '$@'"`
 - Once the user reopens wsl and tries to sudo, our virus is run in the place of sudo and imitates it to get the user's password
 - Captures:
   - Username
   - Password
   - IP address
+  - hostname

-This info is sent to our Flask backend.
+This info is sent to our Flask backend and also sent in the init struct when the reverse shell is triggered.

 ---